adamnarkunskii/terraform-intro/src/slides/b-agenda.md

 --

-1. What is Kubernetes?
+1. What is Terraform?

 --

-2. What Kubernetes is _Not_?
+2. Terraform Concepts

 --

-3. Kubernetes Concepts

---

-4. Demo _!!_ 🚀
+3. Mini-workshop _!!_ 🚀

 🐾